Fahmula/intent_scripts/README.md

 2. **Create `intent_script.yaml`:**

     Create a file named `intent_script.yaml` in your Home Assistant configuration directory (usually `~/.homeassistant` or where your `configuration.yaml` resides).
 This file will house your intent script definitions.
-You can also change the name to something else, just make sure to change the name in the include statement above.

 3. **Add Supporting Scripts:**

     The `scripts` folder contains additional helper scripts that are required for certain intents.
 Add these scripts to your Home Assistant instance through the **Automations & Scenes** section (under **Settings**).

     **Important:** These helper scripts may need to be adjusted to match your specific entity names and device configurations.
 Review the scripts carefully before using them.

-## Usage

-Once installed, you can use voice commands to trigger these intents through your configured Home Assistant voice assistant.
-Your assistant will now be powered by the Qwen2.5:7B model (from [https://ollama.com/library/qwen2.5:7b](https://ollama.com/library/qwen2.5:7b)) running through Ollama, enabling more advanced and natural language interactions.